Guide to Building a Website

 WEBSITE BUILDING – PLANNING PROCESS – 4 SIMPLE STEPS

-Stage 1 – Preliminary discussion – where we discuss what you want to achieve on the web.
+Stage 1 – Preliminary discussion or Discovery – discuss in detail your goals, what you want to achieve on the web with this new website.

 Stage 2 – Layout & Mockup – how it should look and flow.

 The web design agency will put together your proposed page layout structure or wireframe for your approval – Information architecture showing user flow – Much like an architects initial drawing.

 Then they create a Graphic Design Mockup or offer a design theme option for your approval, then you can agree the technical requirements, agree the website platform to be used, WordPress, Drupal, Joomla?
 Is there to be any other functionality?